Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Probability Theory.md

 - P(A∩B’) = P(A) – P(A∩B)
 - P(A’∩B) = P(B) – P(A∩B)

-Extension of Multiplication Theorem – Let A1, A2, ….., An are n events associated with a random experiment, then
+**Extension of Multiplication Theorem** : Let A1, A2, ….., An are n events associated with a random experiment, then

 P(A1∩A2∩A3 …..
 An) = P(A1)P(A2/A1)P(A3/A2∩A1) …..
 P(An/A1∩A2∩A3∩ ….. ∩An-1)